 Non-motorised transport (NMT), which includes walking, cycling and the use of animal-drawn carts, amongst others, is a valuable component of the transportation system and is, ultimately, an element of all journeys.
 NMT is an essential connectivity mode to public transport.
-The planning, design and implementation of development (transit or land use) at a precinct level must be take into consideration efficient, safe and accessible urban design characteristics that maximise NMT circulation, improve liveability and create a sense of place to surrounding communities.
+The planning, design and implementation of development (transit or land use) at a precinct level must be take into consideration efficient, safe and accessible urban design characteristics that maximises NMT circulation, improves liveability and creates a sense of place to surrounding communities.